Description of random level sets by polynomial chaos expansions: Hyperbolicity preserving finite-volume discretization

-We note that the constants~$C_{\boldsymbol{\ell}}$ for $\boldsymbol{\ell}\in\mathbb{N}_0^m$ can be exactly precomputed by Gaussian quadrature, which makes the approach truly intrusive.
-To obtain the modes~$\mathcal{R}^{-1} \big( \widehat{\varphi}\ast\widehat{\varphi} \big)$ by the optimization problem~\eqref{ARGMIN} we require the positive definiteness property~\eqref{AI}.
-In practice, this condition can be efficiently verified by evaluating condition~\eqref{Condition1} at quadrature nodes~\cite[Sec.~5.1]{GersterJCP2019}, i.e.~the inequalities
+Finally, we note that the matrices~$\mathcal{M}_k$ in the definition~\eqref{2ndMoment} can be exactly precomputed by Gaussian quadrature.
+According to~\cite[Sec.~5.1]{GersterJCP2019}, the positive definiteness assumption~\eqref{AI}, which is required for the optimization problem~\eqref{ARGMIN}, may be efficiently verified by evaluating condition~\eqref{Condition1} at quadrature nodes~$\xi^{(1)},\ldots,\xi^{(Q)}$.
+Namely, the inequalities